comdif/CUCM-CDR-PHP-BILLING/README.md

 apt install php libapache2-mod-php php-mysql php-soap php-xml

+or php7.x-soap or php8.x-soap depending your php version

 # Instructions:
 install all files in /var/www/html ( or customise if needed ), create a cron in /var/spool/root with content: